autotyed/autotyed/README.md

 This repo is a collection of configurations, html snippets and code that provide a way to present many different applications in a single interface and web address.

+This is mostly geared toward macOS X users.
+I started my server adventure on a mac because I really like Indigo and SecuritySpy; they're mac-only.
+All of my trials and tribulations leading up to a solid home-media environment have been with macs.

+As the repo wiki gets built out I expect new solutions to come to fruition and more Linux and/or Docker support provided.
+Please check back once in a while for updates!

 # HOWTO

 Part of the goal of this repo is to document how to